elastic/kibana/README.md

 ### CLI options

-Please note that dashes between the words are optional,for instance you can type `--targetBranchor` `--target-branch` both are valid options.
+Please note that dashes between the words are optional, for instance you can type `--targetBranch` or `--target-branch` both are valid options.

 | Option              | Shorthand notation   | Description                                            | Default        | Type            |
 | ------------------- | -------------------- | ------------------------------------------------------ | -------------- | --------------- |